 The Canon TS9520 is a mediocre printer for small and home offices.
 The black ink cartridge has a poor yield, meaning you'll have to replace it often, and while the color page yield is nearly double that of the black, it's still not remarkably high.
 Printing speed is only okay for black and white documents and is slower with color.
 It has an automatic document feeder, but it lacks duplex scanning.
 The printer is made of solid, sturdy plastic, but access to potential paper jams isn't intuitive or user-friendly.

 The Canon TS9520 is a mediocre printer for printing black and white documents.
-While the overall cost-per-print is quite affordable, the cartridge has a low yield, meaning you'll have to replace it often.
+While the overall cost-per-print is great, the cartridge has a low yield, meaning you'll have to replace it often.
 The printing speed is also rather slow, but on the upside, the scanner includes an automatic document feeder, which will make scanning multi-page documents much easier.
 The printer is made of solid, sturdy plastic, but access to paper jams isn't user-friendly.

 The Canon PIXMA TS9520 is a very good printer for casual photos.
 It can print out amazing-looking photos, which feature vibrant colors and deep blacks.
 It supports most photo paper formats while its color accuracy should be decent enough for casual use.

 The Canon PIXMA TS9520 has a mediocre build quality.
 It's made out of solid plastic and the scanner lid doesn't close on itself when fully opened.
 The rear input tray has sliders to accommodate multiple paper and photo sizes.
 On the other hand, both the rear and front input trays feel flimsy.
 Also, the display screen needs to be manually raised to extend the output tray to begin printing.
 To fix a paper jam, you have to lift the document feeder, open the rear, and remove the plastic casing, which can be inconvenient.
 The scanner lid also can't be extended upwards to accommodate books or manuals.